vutran92/jhipster-console/README.md

 - [Logstash][] to manage and process the logs
 - [Kibana][] to visualize the logs with a nice interface

-The JHipster monitor uses the official Elasticsearch, Logstash and Kibana images.
+The JHipster Console uses the official Elasticsearch, Logstash and Kibana images.
 We add only a few visual changes to Kibana and setup some dashboards for you.

 ### Configure your applications